-- There is a dedicated team with good lines of communication between staff performing licensed activities. - There are frequent meetings, including meetings with the apheresis team from the procurement centre. - The internal audit programme is detailed and thorough and includes vertical audits (including patient/donor records) for each cell type processed and stored and procedural audits to assess adherence to SOPs and ensure continued staff competency. - There is a detailed staff induction and training programme, which includes observation, supervised working and competency assessment (with quizzes) prior to sign-off.
+- There is a dedicated team with good lines of communication between staff performing licensed activities. - The CLHC provides thorough training, including consent training, for all procurement teams on each site. - There are good internal systems of quality control and quality assurance linked to a robust quality management system. - The internal audit programme is detailed and thorough and includes vertical audits (including patient/donor records) for each collection processed and stored and procedural audits to assess adherence to SOPs and ensure continued staff competency. - There is a detailed staff induction and training programme, which includes observation, supervised working and competency assessment prior to sign-off.

-There are a number of areas of practice that require improvement, including two minor shortfalls.
-The HTA has given advice to the DI with respect to the Consent, Governance and Quality systems, Premises, Facilities and Equipment, and Disposal standards, as well as advice on licence management.
+There are a number of areas of practice that require improvement, including three minor shortfalls.
+The HTA has given advice to the DI with respect to the Governance and Quality systems and Premises, Facilities and Equipment standards.